 Medicare plans with prescription drug coverage organize medications into different price categories called “tiers.”
 Medicare plans can have as many as 4 or 5 tiers and generally, drugs in the lower tiers have lower costs while drugs in higher tiers have higher costs.
 For example, a tier 1 drug will usually have lower copays than a tier 3 drug.
 But it is important to note that this is not always the case—it is up to the individual insurance company to determine the benefits of a given tier level.
 For this reason, we advise our clients to be aware of what tier their medications fall into and what the copay or coinsurance will be for that tier level.

 Why Your Part D Deductible Matters

-It is important to know if your plan includes a Part D deductible.
-If a deductible is included it is important to know what tiers are affected by the deductible.
+It is important to know if your Medicare plan includes a Part D deductible.
+If a deductible is included, it is important to know which tiers are affected by the deductible.
 Your plan will list which tiers are affected by the deductible in your Evidence of Coverage.
-Some plans have a deductible as high as $405 in 2018, with others as low as $0.
+Some plans have a deductible as high as $435 in 2020, with others as low as $0.
 The deductible amount must be approved by the Centers for Medicare and Medicaid Services (CMS).